peytontolbert/GCBMS/implementation_docs/llm_agent_implementation.md

    - All decisions and results are logged by `ThoughtLogger`.

 8. **Generating Response:**
-   - `LLMAgent` formats the results into a user-friendly response.
+   - `LLMAgent` uses the `ChatGPT` component to generate a coherent and contextually appropriate response to the user.

 9. **Error Handling:**
    - Any exceptions encountered are managed by `ErrorHandler`, and appropriate messages are logged and returned to the user.